simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 From that moment on, all existing keywords of the **IHL** are using edge detection for image recognition.

-As in Pyautogui, `confidence` is also allowed here.
+As in PyautoGUI, `confidence` is also allowed here.
 But we doubt that this is necessary because the images are still cleaned.
 There should not be any pixel deviations at this time anymore.

 ### The image debugger